docker/docs/datacenter/ucp/2.2/guides/admin/configure/external-auth/index.md

 ## Default Role For All Private Collections

+Use this setting to change the default permissions of new users.
+UCP applies the default role automatically to user accounts that are imported from an LDAP server.

-Click the dropdown to select the permission level assigned by default to the private collections of new users.
+Click the dropdown to select the permission level that UCP assigns by default to the private collections of new users.
+For example, if you change the value to `View Only`, all users who log in for the first time after the setting is changed have `View Only` access to their private collections, but permissions remain unchanged for all existing users.
 [Learn more about permission levels](../../../access-control/permission-levels.md).

 ## LDAP Enabled